tomiayod/empirical-/README.md

 # Mohamed Salah Data Analysis Project

-This project scrapes and analyzes Mohamed Salah's football statistics from FBref.com to create a data-driven blog post.
+This project scrapes and analyses Mohamed Salah's football statistics from FBref.com to create a data-driven blog post.

 ## Replication Instructions